 To apply for review by CRAC you need to complete and submit the following documents (please refer to side-bar to download these documents and to check submission deadlines):

 - A study protocol (templates available on e.g. HRA website)

-- Other relevant documents such as: Questionnaires, Patient Information sheets, Consent forms.
+- Other documents relevant to your study, such as: Questionnaires, Patient Information sheets, Consent forms.

 Please nominate two peer reviewers on your application form for all new studies.
 Failure to nominate peer reviewers will result in your application being returned.

-If your study is a multi-centre study and/or has already been peer reviewed then you do not have to nominate two peer reviewers; instead, you need only provide evidence of the peer review.
+If your study is a multi-centre study and/or has already been peer reviewed then you do not have to nominate two peer reviewers; instead, you need to provide evidence of the peer review.

 There is the opportunity to attend the CRAC meeting to discuss your application in person, the committee secretary will organise this once your CRAC application has been registered.